William H. Murray: Sequoyah and Oklahoma constitutional conventions

-Murray was elected by the delegates in 1906 as the President of the Constitutional Convention by a vote of 97 to 11 over Republican P. B Hopkins.
-He kept Haskell close to him, with one newspaper reported Haskell was the "power behind the throne".
+Murray was elected by the delegates in 1906 as the president of the Constitutional Convention by a vote of 97 to 11 over Republican P. B Hopkins.
+He kept Haskell close to him, with one newspaper reporting that Haskell was the "power behind the throne".
 The Oklahoma Constitution produced under their guidance was substantially based on elements of the Sequoyah Constitution.

 Murray, racism, and the Oklahoma Constitutional Convention

 During the Sequoyah Constitutional Convention, Murray supported including segregated schools in the constitution.
 During the Oklahoma Constitutional Convention, Murray fired all African American clerks and white janitors and rehired them with the white workers as clerks and the African American workers as janitors.
-Murray also supported including segregated schools in the Oklahoma Constitution, as well as anti-miscegenation clauses.
+Murray also supported including segregated schools in the Oklahoma Constitution, as well as antimiscegenation clauses.
 According to biographer Keith Bryant Jr., Murray believed African Americans should be taught "agriculture, mechanics, and industrial jobs" because they were "a failure as a soldier, doctor, and lawyer."
 He also opposed efforts by more radical members to include provisions preventing African Americans from voting in the state.

-The first draft of the state constitution included Jim Crow regulations for schools and railroads, as well as anti-miscegenation clauses.
+The first draft of the state constitution included Jim Crow regulations for schools and railroads, as well as antimiscegenation clauses.
 According to Bryant, Murray and Haskell were sympathetic to the inclusion of the provisions, but they ultimately supported their removal after Oklahoma Territory Governor Frank Frantz announced President Roosevelt would not support the new constitution if they were included.